adent11/Not-So-Basic-CAD/README.md

 <a href="Cstick.SLDPRT">Cstick.SLDPRT</a> <br/>
 <a href="Loft_Tutorial.SLDPRT">Loft_Tutorial.SLDPRT</a><br/>

 This assignment was the Solidworks tutorials Revolves and Sweeps, and Lofts.
 In them I made a candlestick and a hammer head using new tools.
-I enjoyed this assignment because I learned how to use sweeps and lofts while making a model of something real.
 <br/>
 <IMG SRC="Images/CstickImage.PNG"  width="250" height="185"> <IMG SRC="Images/Loft_TutorialImage.PNG"  width="250" height="185">
 <br/>
+One thing that I struggled with in this assignment was the
 ## A Little Practice
 #### Included Files:
 <a href="Pressure_Plate.SLDPRT">Pressure_Plate.SLDPRT</a><br/>